-- (1)(a) Each lobbying firm shall file a compensation report with the LRO through the LRCRS for each calendar quarter during any portion of which one or more of the firm's lobbyists were registered to represent a principal.
+- (1) (a) Each lobbying firm shall file a compensation report with the LRO through the LRCRS for each calendar quarter during any portion of which one or more of the firm's lobbyists were registered to represent a principal.
 The report must include the: - 1.
-Full name, business address, and telephone number of the lobbying firm;

-- 2. Registration name of each of the firm's lobbyists; and - 3.
-Total compensation provided or owed to the lobbying firm from all principals for the reporting period, reported in one of the following categories: \$0; \$1 to \$49,999; \$50,000 to \$99,999; \$100,000 to \$249,999; \$250,000 to \$499,999; \$500,000 to \$999,999; or \$1 million or more. - (b) For each principal represented by one or more of the firm's lobbyists, the lobbying firm's compensation report must also include the: - 1.
+Full name, business address, and telephone number of the lobbying firm; - 2.
+Registration name of each of the firm's lobbyists; and - 3.
+Total compensation provided or owed to the lobbying firm from all principals for the reporting period, reported in one of the following categories: \$0; \$1 to \$49,999; \$50,000 to \$99,999; \$100,000 to \$249,999;

+\$250,000 to \$499,999; \$500,000 to \$999,999; or \$1 million or more.

+- (b) For each principal represented by one or more of the firm's lobbyists, the lobbying firm's compensation report must also include the: - 1.
 Full name, business address, and telephone number of the principal; and - 2.
 Total compensation provided or owed to the lobbying firm for the reporting period, reported in one of the following categories: \$0; \$1 to \$9,999; \$10,000 to \$19,999; \$20,000 to \$29,999; \$30,000 to \$39,999; \$40,000 to \$49,999; or \$50,000 or more.
-If the category "\$50,000 or more" is selected, the specific dollar amount of compensation must be reported, rounded up or down to the nearest \$1,000. - (c) If the lobbying firm subcontracts work from another lobbying firm and not from the original principal: - 1.
+If the category "\$50,000 or more" is selected, the specific dollar amount of compensation must be reported, rounded up or down to the nearest \$1,000. - (c) Compensation shall be reported using the accrual basis of accounting. - (d) Compensation reports should reflect compensation received for lobbying the legislative branch only. - (e) If the lobbying firm subcontracts work from another lobbying firm and not from the original principal: - 1.
 The lobbying firm providing the work to be subcontracted shall be treated as the reporting lobbying firm's principal for reporting purposes under this paragraph; and - 2.
-The reporting lobbying firm shall, for each lobbying firm identified as the reporting lobbying firm's principal under paragraph (b), identify the name, business address, and telephone number of the principal originating the lobbying work. - (d) The senior partner, officer, or owner of the lobbying firm shall certify to the veracity and completeness of the information submitted pursuant to this rule; certify that no compensation has been omitted from this report by deeming such compensation as "consulting services," "media services," "professional services," or anything other than compensation; and certify that no officer or employee of the firm has made an expenditure in violation of s.
-11.045, Florida Statutes.

-(2) For each principal represented by more than one lobbying firm, the Office shall aggregate the reporting-period and calendar-year compensation reported as provided or owed by the principal.
+The reporting lobbying firm shall, for each lobbying firm identified as the reporting lobbying firm's principal under paragraph (b), identify the name, business address, and telephone number of the principal originating the lobbying work. - (f) The senior partner, officer, or owner of the lobbying firm shall certify to the veracity and completeness of the information submitted pursuant to this rule; certify that no compensation has been omitted from this report by deeming such compensation as "consulting services," "media services," "professional services," or anything other than compensation; and certify that no officer or employee of the firm has made an expenditure in violation of s.
+11.045, Florida Statutes. - (2) For each principal represented by more than one lobbying firm, the Office shall aggregate the reporting-period and calendar-year compensation reported as provided or owed by the principal.
 Compensation reported within a category shall be aggregated as follows: